jpetrie/fetch-dependency/README.md

 ### FETCH_DEPENDENCY_PACKAGES
 Stores the set of package directories fetched by the project (and all of its dependencies, recursively) so far.

+## Recipes
+### Fast Build Infrastructure Interation
+In cases where you need to work on your project's `CMakeLists.txt` or similar and will be repeatedly re-configuring your project, it can be desirable to skip as much of FetchDependency's overhead as possible.
+This can be accomplished by setting the environment variable `FETCH_DEPENDENCY_FAST` to 1.

+When this "fast mode" is enabled, `fetch_dependency()` only executes the logic needed to call `find_package()` on the dependency.
+It skips the up-to-date checks and build attempts that it might normally run, saving considerable time in the configuration process (especially if you have many dependencies).

+"Fast mode" requires that a regular configure has been executed at least once, or the files neccessary for the `find_package()` machinery to work correctly will not exist and the configuration will fail.